top of page

 I’ll explore these more in depth but can you guess which styles applies to you and which applies to your partner?

-Emotion Dismissers
+Emotion Solvers

-Emotion Coachers
+Emotion Voicers

-Emotion coachers tend to be accepting of negative emotions like sadness, fear, rejection, and disappointment.
+Emotion voicers tend to be accepting of negative emotions like sadness, fear, rejection, and disappointment.
 They process emotions by expressing and sharing them.
 In romantic relationships they particularly want to share their emotional experience with their partner.
 They feel connection when they are able to share their feelings and have their partners reciprocate with understanding and empathy.

-Coachers can have difficulty compartmentalizing emotions and often feel disconnected after an argument until it can be processed and they feel understood again.
+Voicers can have difficulty compartmentalizing emotions and often feel disconnected after an argument until it can be processed and they feel understood again.

 How Meta Emotion Processing Impacts Relationships